 - To develop students’ independent learning skills, using ICT to make them more efficient

-- Our key aim is to make our students aware of how ICT is all around them, that ICT is at the core of all employment paths and can have a big impact on enabling them to be successful in life
+- Our key aim is to make our students aware of how ICT is all around them, that ICT is at the core of many employment paths and can have a big impact in enabling them to be successful in life

 Key Stage 3

 The Computer Science Curriculum is delivered as part of the Technology Department’s carousel of learning.
 Learning topics include: